-Simplifying and automating the creation of editorial newsletters will significantly improve the productivity and turnaround time for editorial teams.
+Simplifying and automating editorial newsletters will significantly improve the productivity and turnaround time for editorial teams.
 Mailfixx from Kreatio is perhaps the only tool for achieving this.

 If you have an automated system that can help someone with the least of technical knowledge to easily and quickly compile and dispatch editorial newsletters, you can not only improve the productivity of your editorial team but can also do away with the mistakes caused due to all the copying and pasting across systems.